alexanderzimmermann/HookFramework/Docs/languages/en/help/core.listener.info.rst

 ~~~~~~~~~~~~
 All files that were commited.

-Returns an Array with the `file objects <svn.listener.object>` of the commit.
+Returns an Array with the `file objects <core.listener.object>` of the commit.

 .. note::